xiaoqixian/Kaleidoscope/Nets/How Websocket Works (Implemented in Rust).md

 If a client and server both send a Close message at the same time, both endpoints will have sent and received a Close message and should consider the WebSocket connection closed and close the underlying TCP connection.

+#### Data Frames

+Data frames are identified by opcodes where the most significant bit is 0.
+Currently defined opcodes for data frames include 0x1 (Text), 0x2 (Binary).

 ### Closing Handshake